 - Strong action verbs to describe your work experience and achievements are essential when creating your resume.

-- Opt for powerful verbs like “orchestrated,” “pioneered,” or “executed” to convey your impact effectively.
+- Opt for powerful verbs like “orchestrated,” “pioneered,” and “executed” to convey your impact effectively.

 - Utilizing such verbs adds dynamism to your resume while also capturing the attention of hiring managers.